 - Politically Charged Symbols/Images

-- Slander of The Middle School Esports League, Generation Esports, Varsity Esports, students, or its Staff
+- Slander of The Middle School Esports League, Generation Esports, their staff, or participating schools and students

 2.8.2.
 Player Counts

-Teams are required to have the minimum player count (as stated in each game’s rule set) present on the team at all times once a season begins, or they may face automatic match forfeitures.
+Rosters are required to have the minimum player count (as stated in each game’s rule set) present on the team at all times once a season begins.
 This does not include players that are pending to be placed on the team.
-Teams may not have more than the maximum of double the minimum player count minus one on the roster at any time, for example Overwatch rosters many include up to 11 players (6 starters and 5 substitutes).
-Single player rosters may not have more than the minimum required players on their roster.
+Teams may not have more than double the minimum player count on the roster at any time.
+For example, Rocket League rosters may include up to 6 players (3 starters and 3 substitutes).

 Players are prohibited from participating on more than one roster for the same game in a specific tournament, regardless if the game is offered on multiple consoles.

 Roster changes may be made at any point during or in between seasons except during the time a team has queued for their match, during live matches, or once the playoffs have begun.

 All prizing will be distributed once all teams that have earned it submit the necessary information needed to verify the eligibility of the players on the team and all pending payments are completed.
 If a team or player is missing any required criteria for verification or payment, the prizing will be held for 30 days after the conclusion of the applicable MSEL tournament.
 If a team or player fails to provide the required information or payments within those 30 days, they may forfeit all prizes from the tournament.
 Prizing will take between 3-6 weeks from the completion of the tournament to be fulfilled.